 Working after graduation in Estonia

-All non-EU students can stay in Estonia for an additional 6 months after their graduation to look for a job in Estonia and apply for a temporary residence permit for work.
+All non-EU students can stay in Estonia for an additional 9 months after their graduation to look for a job in Estonia and apply for a temporary residence permit for work.
 In order to apply for the required permit, it is first necessary to find a suitable job.
 Processing the work permit application takes about a month.
-Additional information concerning work permits (that are obligatory after graduating your studies and finding a job in Estonia) can be obtained from the Citizenship and Migration Bureau.
+Additional information concerning work permits (that are obligatory after graduating your studies and finding a job in Estonia) can be obtained from the Police and Border Guard Board.

-Starting from 1 September 2013, all international graduates who have obtained a bachelor’s, master’s or PhD degree in Estonia can apply for a temporary residence permit for work under special conditions.
-This means that their employers do not have to follow strict payment/fee requirement (obligatory for other international temporary residence for work applicants) and these employers are not obliged to have the permission of Eesti Töötukassa (Estonian Unemployment Insurance Fund) for employing Estonian university graduates of a foreign nationality.
+Starting from 1 September 2013, all international graduates who have obtained a Bachelor’s, Master’s or PhD degree in Estonia can apply for a temporary residence permit for work under special conditions.
+This means that their employers do not have to follow strict payment/fee requirement (obligatory for other international temporary residence for work applicants) and these employers are not obligated to have the permission of Eesti Töötukassa (Estonian Unemployment Insurance Fund) for employing Estonian university graduates of a foreign nationality.